alexebube/challenge/README.md

 ```

 #### Output
+The input file is located in `src/data/Artist_lists_small.txt`
-The output to the program is in the file `src/output/out.csv`.
+The output result file to the program is located in `src/output/out.csv`.
-Running will generate the result in same file
+Running the program will generate the result in the output file